 We talk with the families about preventing accidents, how to make healthy food, how to help the children to sleep enough and to be stimulated emotionally, physically and to support the motor development.
 We do a screening for depression at 8 weeks and maybe again later.

 It demands a very high moral to balance in these two worlds.
-You get insight in the intimacy of family life and must handle all the information with discretion.
+You get insight into the intimacy of family life and must handle all the information with discretion.

 The home doctor has regular check-ups and vaccinations on the child until the age of five and later at school the Health Visitor take over the health screening.
 All of this is free as well as examinations at the dentist until the child is eighteen years old.

 Everybody wants an education before starting a family and then comes the hunt for a good job.
-The fact is that it’s easier to become a mother taking an education than after because good support is given during the time of the education.
-Students get support co-called S.U. and if you are having a child you get the double amount.
+The fact is that it’s easier to become a mother taking an education than after because proper support is given during the time of the training.
+Students get support co-called S.U.
+If you have a child, you get the double amount.
 It’s not a lot but better than nothing.

-This “postcard” became a bit longer than a normal postcard, I had so much to tell you, Nadya.
+This “postcard” became a bit longer than a standard postcard, I had so much to tell you, Nadya.